 Terrence McNally’s Height, Weight & Body Measurement

 What is Terrence McNally’s Height?
-Terrence McNally’s height, weight & body measurement are unknown.
+McNally’s height, weight & body measurements are unknown.

 Terrence McNally’s Profession & Career